Outsourced Agency Services

 Resources for Displaced Workers

-There are three types of WIA students and they are as follows:
+There are three types of WIOA students:

-Dislocated Worker: Individuals 18 years and older, who have lost their employment due to a permanent layoff, plant closure, dismissal, or displacement as a homemaker.
+- Dislocated Worker: Individuals 18 years and older who have lost their employment due to a permanent layoff, plant closure, dismissal or displacement as a homemaker.

-Youth: Ages 14 through 21 who are a member of a household that receives public assistance, or who meet income eligibility criteria and who have a barrier to employment that need additional assistance to complete an educational program or to secure or retain employment.
+- Youth: Ages 14 through 21 who are a member of a household that receives public assistance, or who meet income eligibility criteria and who have a barrier to employment that need additional assistance to complete an educational program or to secure or retain employment.

-Adults: Individuals, age 18 or older, who are members of a household receiving public assistance or who meet income eligibility criteria.
+- Adults: Individuals, age 18 or older, who are members of a household receiving public assistance or who meet income eligibility criteria.

 In cooperation with the Division of Vocational Rehabilitation of the State Department of Education, Three Rivers provides educational experiences that assist individuals who have disabilities in living and working in a contemporary society.
 Counseling and academic support services are provided to vocational rehabilitation students during their enrollment at Three Rivers through the Financial Aid Office and ACHIEVE.
 Specific information concerning eligibility and application procedures may be obtained from the Vocational Rehabilitation Website.

 For additional information, please contact the Financial Aid Office at 573-840-9606 or firstname.lastname@example.org.